 Despite the fear that inspires and the literature that has generated the insect, it is indicated that most people do not suffer serious damage, let alone death and it is specified that the bite can only be lethal if it is suffered by small children, the elderly or sick.
 Fortunately, deaths are quite rare; spiders are not aggressive and only bite in self-defense.
 For example, when someone sits on top of them.

-It is also known that black widows live in practically all continents, with the exception of Antarctica, and that the most common variety is in North America, especially in the United States and Mexico.
+It is also known that black widows live in practically all continents, except Antarctica, and that the most common variety is in North America, especially in the United States and Mexico.
 The rest of the species can be found in a great diversity of environments and regions, such as North Africa, the Middle East, Asia, Europe, and Australia.

 The ideal home of the spider is composed mainly of dry and dark areas, while in the winter they will look for warmer and more pleasant places.
 In the houses, the black widow searches for secluded and dark regions such as garages, basements, and closets.